sqrl/resume/resume.md

 Python
 :    I've used python at just about every company for scripting as well as systems coding.
+    * Wrote data pipelines of workers running bioinformatics on a queue of work items
+    * Slack bots for alerting and integrations with external services such as Google sheets
     * Authored devtools and simple but helpful build components, e.g.
     [packrat](https://github.com/sqrl/packrat) which we used internally at WibiData to cache and share build artifacts.